 There is a high Asian American population all across Milpitas.
 All RHNA units are located in areas with over 75% racial/ethnic minority residents.
 This generally reflects the overall composition of the city.
 It is also important to note that the parts of the city that have the highest concentrations of Hispanic or Latino residents (generally in North Park Victoria and South Park Victoria immediately on either side of Calaveras Boulevard) do not have higher overall concentrations of residents of color.
 That is significant because the Hispanic or Latino population, both in Milpitas and in the broader region, is more heavily low-income than the Asian American population.
 There are some differences in income levels among the Asian American community by ancestry, but residents are not particularly concentrated by ancestry group in Milpitas.
-It is notable that anticipated units for extremely low-income households, which are relatively more likely to accommodate Hispanic or Latino and Vietnamese-American households, are actually more likely to be located in the most heavily White census tracts in the city.
+It is notable that anticipated units for extremely low-income households, which are relatively more likely to be located in the most heavily White census tracts in the city.